 Are System Center Endpoint Protection (SCEP) Virus Definition updates for Windows 7 covered by ESU?

 SCEP definition and engine updates will continue for Windows 7 regardless of ESU status, according to the respective lifecycle policy for the listed SCEP versions.

 - All in-support versions of SCEP offer anti-spyware and anti-virus updates on version 4.10.209.

 - SCEP Current Branch will be the only EndPoint Protection product that will offer AV updates (until January 2023) after the 2012 version reaches its end of support in July 2022.

 Is technical support included?

 No. Customers that purchase directly from Microsoft (for example, VL customers or CSP direct Partners) can use an active support contract, such as Software Assurance or Premier or Unified Support, to request assistance with Windows 7.
 Partners can also use their Partner Support Plans to request assistance for Windows 7.

 Can customers get technical support on-premises for Windows 7 after the end-of-support date if they do not purchase ESU?

-No. If customers have Windows 7 and don't purchase ESU, those customers can't log support tickets for Windows 7 even if they have support plans.
+No. If customers have Windows 7 and don't purchase ESU, they can't log support tickets for Windows 7, even if they have support plans.